thehappycheese/parse_wkb/README.md

 (which can be found here https://www.ogc.org/standards/sfa).

 ###MySQL
-The goal was to support the same subset of the spec that is currently supported by MySQL.
+The goal was to support the same subset of the spec that is currently supported by MySQL (v8.0.23 of the `mysql` docker image tested in Feb 2021).
+The function `parse_MYSQL_internal()` will parse the variant of WBK used by MySQL.

-Actually MYSQL doesn't even say it supports Z and M parts, but this module supports them anyway.
+MYSQL doesn't say it supports Z and M parts, but this module supports them anyway.

-The functions worked with the latest version (8.0.23) of the `mysql` docker image tested in Feb 2021.
+The functions worked with the latest version .

 The internal storage format of MySQL is very similar to standard WKB with the exception that the first 4 bytes of the BLOB encode an SRID.